beehive-lab/TornadoVM/assembly/src/docs/4_BENCHMARKS.md

 * matrixmult
 * dft

 For each of the benchmarks, a Java version exists in order to obtain timing measurements.
 All performance and time measurements obtained through a number of iterations (e.g. 130).
 Also, each benchmark can be tested for a various problem sizes varied from 256 to 16777216.

 ### How to run

-Go to the directory <tornadovm path>/tornado/assembly/src/bin`
+Go to the directory `<tornadovm path>/tornado/assembly/src/bin`.
 Then, the run options can be found with the following command:

 ```!bash
 $ python tornado-benchmarks.py -h